epartington/pan-os-mcp/docs/mcp_connection.md

 5. **Examine Error Stack Traces**:
    - `BrokenResourceError` typically indicates client disconnect
    - Look at the full stack trace to see where the error occurs in the process flow

+## Best Practices for MCP Session Management

+To ensure robust session management in your MCP server:

+1. **Follow the SDK Example Pattern**
+   - Use the exact pattern shown in the SDK examples
+   - Let the SDK handle session ID generation and tracking
+   - Do not implement custom session tracking solutions

+2. **Use the Proper ASGI Pattern**
+   - In Starlette, set up a standard request handler that delegates to the SDK
+   - Pass the ASGI triplet (request.scope, request.receive, request._send) to the SDK
+   - Use the async context manager pattern for the connection

+3. **Error Handling**
+   - Properly handle exceptions within the SSE context manager
+   - Log connection and session-related errors with sufficient detail
+   - Implement session lifecycle hooks for debugging (on_session_start, on_session_end)

+4. **Path Consistency**
+   - Ensure trailing slashes are consistent between client and server configurations
+   - Use the same session parameter naming conventions as the SDK

+5. **Environment Configuration**
+   - Load environment variables before initializing the MCP server
+   - Ensure consistent environment between development and production

+By following these best practices, you can avoid the most common session management issues when implementing an MCP server.